SteelCompendium/data-md-dse/Bestiary/Human Blackguard.md

   t1: 4 damage
   t2: 7 damage; [[Slowed|slowed]] (EoT)
   t3: 10 damage; [[Slowed|slowed]] (MGT ends)
+  effects:
+  - name: Effect
     effect: An ally within 10 squares of the blackguard can make a [[Free Strike|free strike]].
 - name: You!
   type: Maneuver
   keywords:
   - Ranged
   distance: Ranged 10
   target: One enemy
+  effects:
+  - name: Effect
     effect: 'The target is marked until the start of the blackguard’s next turn.
-The
-    blackguard and each of their allies gain an edge on attacks against any target marked by the blackguard, and such attacks deal an extra 2 damage. '
+The blackguard and each of their allies gain an edge on attacks against any target marked by the blackguard, and such attacks deal an extra 2 damage. '
 - name: [[Parry]]!
   type: Triggered Action
   keywords: